AndyRWatson/Turbine/README.md

 Node.js express application to control the turbine blade speed of a 3D printed wind turbine, controlled by a rasperry pi zero contained in the base.
 The turbine itself can be printed and constructed from the following [instructions](https://github.com/AndyRWatson/turbine3D).

-The turbine Express itself is controlled by the endpoint
+The turbine itself is controlled by the endpoint

 ```
 localhost:3000/setTurbine?speed=** <speed> **